ricoc236/web103-prework/README.md

 ## Notes
 Trouble creating the delete content creator as it used modal pop up.
+Which is something new to me

 ## License